aghaeeyan/RDM/README.md

-# COVID-19
+# RDM
-Supplementary data and code associated with the manuscript "Revealing decision-making strategies of Americans in taking COVID-19 vaccination"
+Supplementary data and code associated with the manuscript "Revealing the unseen: More than 30% of American relied on others' experience when deciding on taking the COVID-19 vaccine"